 While a prostate cancer diagnosis can come with many emotions, the good news is that the survival rate is high.
 Ninety-five percent of all prostate cancer cases are detected while the cancer is still inside the prostate.
 When cancer is still confined to one area, it makes it much easier to identify and treat.

 Also, 99% of men diagnosed with prostate cancer survive at least five years after the diagnosis.
 While these statistics are promising, it's still important to help your chances of survival by talking with your doctor and scheduling all suggested prostate cancer screenings.
 Early detection is key and can have a big impact on your treatment options.

 2. Prostate Cancer Can Affect Younger Men Too

 While it's true that the average age of prostate cancer diagnosis is 66 years old, younger men can also be diagnosed.
-The truth is, prostate cancer in younger men (below the age of 50) is often more aggressive and can spread faster, and it makes it more difficult to treat.
+The truth is, that prostate cancer in younger men (below the age of 50) is often more aggressive and can spread faster, and it makes it more difficult to treat.
 Because of this, men aged 40 and over should be especially aware of any changes in their health.
 Some symptoms of prostate cancer to be aware of include: